Live à Paris

-Live à Paris is the third live album by Canadian singer Celine Dion, released on 21 October 1996 by Sony Music.
-It features primarily French-language songs, mainly from D'eux (1995), but also includes "The Power of Love", "River Deep, Mountain High" and a studio version of "To Love You More" as a bonus track.
-Live à Paris topped the charts in France, Belgium, Switzerland and Quebec, and was certified 2× platinum by the International Federation of the Phonographic Industry, denoting sales of over two million copies in Europe.
+Live à Paris (lit.
+'Live in Paris') is the third live album by Canadian singer Celine Dion, released on 21 October 1996 by Columbia Records and Epic Records.
+Recorded during Dion's mid‑1990s rise in international popularity, the album presents live performances of her French‑language repertoire—mainly songs from D'eux (1995)—along with concert versions of "The Power of Love" and "River Deep, Mountain High".
+A studio recording of "To Love You More" appears as a bonus track.

+Live à Paris was commercially successful, reaching number one in France, Belgium, Switzerland, and Quebec.
+It was certified double platinum by the IFPI for sales of more than two million copies across Europe.

+To mark the 30th anniversary of Live à Paris, the album received its first vinyl release on 4 September 2026, featuring a revised sequence and tracklist that incorporates material from both the original CD and video editions to present a cohesive, expanded version.

 Content

-After having the best-selling Francophone album of all time, D'eux, Dion released Live à Paris, which contains ten out of twelve songs from D'eux.
-The concert was recorded at Le Zénith in Paris in October 1995, during the D'eux Tour.
-The CD contains also few English songs, including studio recording of "To Love You More", which became a smash hit in Japan.

-The disc does not contain the full show.
-All songs can be found on the Live à Paris home video, released also in 1996.
+Following the commercial success of D'eux, the best‑selling Francophone album of all time, Dion released Live à Paris, which includes 10 of the 12 tracks from D'eux.
+The concert was recorded at Zénith Paris in October 1995 during the D'eux Tour, presenting Dion's French‑language repertoire at a period of wide public interest.
+The album also includes several English‑language songs, among them a studio version of "To Love You More", which became a major hit in Japan.
+The CD does not contain the full concert; all songs appear on the Live à Paris home video, released later in 1996.

+The 30th anniversary of Live à Paris was marked by its first vinyl edition, released on 4 September 2026, featuring a newly arranged sequence and tracklist drawing on selections from both the original CD and video versions.